hudson-newey/2.js/README.md

 # 2.js

+**2.js has been refactored into a 2web package <https://github.com/hudson-newey/2web/tree/main/packages/2js>**

 A highly efficient library to bring reactive state to JavaScript with minimal overhead and bundle size that can be imported via HTML `<script src="">` tags.

 ### Minimal Increment-Decrement Counter